Los Angeles Spousal Support Lawyer

 - Health issues

 It is important to understand that judges have significant discretion when deciding whether to modify an existing spousal support order and that both parties will have an opportunity to present evidence in support of their case.
 An attorney can be of significant help in developing and presenting your case to the judge in a way that he or she will be responsive to.
+In some cases, a subpoena may be needed.
 For this reason, anyone seeking to modify a support order should retain a lawyer as soon as possible.
 See related: Palimony laws in California.

 Contact a Los Angeles Spousal Support Attorney